leefige/gauv/README.md

 This project is developed only for research purpose.
 If you have any questions, please contact us!

-An undeveloped part of this project is an 'interpreter' for running the protocol, if anyone is interested in developing this further, please go for it!
+An unfinished part of this project, which is located in `src/mpclib`, is an 'interpreter' for running the protocol, if anyone is interested in developing this further, please go for it!